Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 The woman starts down the steps overhead from Order and the minion.

-Sock Minion in tow, Order stealthily, easily rotates around the room-circular to avoid the wife on their way out and on her way to the kitchen.
+Sock Minion in tow, Order stealthily, easily rotates around the room in a clock-wise path to avoid the wife on their way out.
 Using the same lesser magic, Order silences the door and its mechanisms to open silently for her and the minion’s escape.
 It’s not like it would be a big deal if she were caught, of course, but it would be a big deal to her if it meant having to explain herself to a bunch of ignorant, irritable mortals.

 “Sounds like they had problems in their relationship that goes further than socks,” Sock Minion says, analytically and quite unhelpfully.